timmyichen/cspp/drafts/_sources/unit1/u0104-mixtypes.rst

 	.. blank:: blank1
 		:correct: 2.0
 		:feedback1: ("2", "Have you considered the ending datatype?")
-		:feedback2: ("16.0", "Don't forget about PEMDAS!")
+		:feedback2: ("16.0", "Don't forget about order of operations!")
-		:feedback3: ("16", "Don't forget about PEMDAS!")
+		:feedback3: ("16", "Don't forget about order of operations!")
 		:feedback4: (".*", "Try again!")

 		Evaluate the following expression: ``8 / 2 ** 2.0``.
-Don't forget to consider PEMDAS as well as the datatypes.
+Don't forget to consider order of operations as well as the datatypes.

 .. fillintheblank:: cfu_mixtype_3